citp/privacy-policy-historical/b/bi/big/bigthink.com.md

-> *The following text is extracted and transformed from the bigthink.com privacy policy that was archived on 2018-09-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180921125831id_/https%3A//bigthink.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bigthink.com privacy policy that was archived on 2019-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190619042940id_/https%3A//bigthink.com/privacy) for the most accurate reproduction.*

 # PRIVACY POLICY - Big Think

+_Last Updated: March 29, 2019_

 The Big Think, Inc. ("Big Think") knows that you care about how your personal information is used and shared, and takes your privacy seriously.
 Please read the following to learn more about our Privacy Policy.
-By visiting the Big Think's website at http://www.bigthink.com ("bigthink.com"), or using any of our services, you acknowledge that you accept the practices and policies outlined in this Privacy Policy.
+By visiting the Big Think's website at [http://www.bigthink.com](http://www.bigthink.com/) ("bigthink.com"), or using any of our services, you acknowledge that you accept the practices and policies outlined in this Privacy Policy.

 ### What Does This Privacy Policy Cover?